 A bone marrow aspiration and a bone marrow biopsy are different procedures that often are done together.
 The two procedures together are also referred to as a “bone marrow examination.”

 Using a needle, the aspiration draws out a sample of the liquid portion of your bone marrow.
 The biopsy -- also done with a needle -- removes a small, more solid part of the bone marrow.

 The tissue is often taken from the back of your hip bone.

 Why Do I Need the Tests?

 Your doctor may have ordered them for one or more of a number of reasons.
-Among other things, he may want to:
+Among other things, they may want to:

 - Diagnose a disease or ailment that involves the bone marrow or blood cells

 - Figure out the stage of a disease

 - Determine the success of a disease treatment